anavarro9731/soap/src/readme.md

 #### Setup

 1. Create auth0 account (free level is fine)
-    1. Change the universal login to the new style from the dashboard main nav, here you can set your company logo and configure any other specifics that will apply to all services
+    1. Change the universal login to the new style from the Branding Menu, here you can set your company logo and configure any other specifics that will apply to all services
     1. Enable MFA from the left-nav if desired
 1. Create 3 tenant(s) in that account